osrf-migration/vrx-wiki/tutorials/Driving.md

 # Examples #

-In the examples we'll illustrate publishing messages the thrusters simulated by the plugin.
-We first start the simulation, as we did in the [Sand Island Basic Tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/Sand_Island_Basic), with the command
+In the following examples, we'll illustrate how to publish messages to the thrusters simulated by the plugin.
+We first start the simulation, as we did in the [Sand Island Basic Tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/Sand_Island_Basic), with the command:

 ```
     $ roslaunch vrx_gazebo sandisland.launch
 ```

+Open a new terminal and source the appropriate `setup.bash` as we describe in the [installation tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/SystemSetupInstall).
+Now, choose one of the following teleoperation options to control the WAM-V.

-## rostopic pub ##
+## Teleop option 1: rostopic pub ##

 We can use the `rostopic pub` utility to publish individual messages